 There are also web hints that can show you possible connections to your family.
 You can even get help from the forums on this genealogy search website.

-But Ancestry is not the only source of material that is available to the researcher.
+But Ancestry is not the only source of material!

 Top 5 Tips To Break Down Brick Wall

-But don’t despair there are ways that you can break down brick walls and trace your family tree further back in time.
+But do not despair there are ways that you can break down brick walls and trace your family tree further back in time.

-The 5 main tips to break down a brick wall are as follows:
+5 main tips to break down a brick wall: